Religious and Faith-Based Travel Itinerary

 Oceanside is an inclusive community with regional options for all faiths and beliefs.
 When traveling, you can experience a destination through the comfort of your own religion and explore the culture in new and exciting ways.

 Mission San Luis Rey de Francia, the “King of the Missions,” is the 18th and largest in a chain of 21 California Missions established by the Spanish Franciscans in 1798.
-This historic Catholic mission has a very active congregation, and while Mass is usually held in the Serra Center, they do hold early morning Mass in the Old Mission which is a spiritual experience in and of itself.
+This historic Catholic mission has a very active congregation, and while Mass is usually held in the Serra Center, they do hold early morning Mass on Sundays and a Mass at noon on the weekdays in the Historic Old Mission Church, which is a spiritual experience in and of itself.
+They also have an active Retreat Center that offers a place of solitude, healing, and revitalization with a wide variety of spiritual and educational programs.

 While not quite as old, St. Mary, Star of the Sea Catholic Church built in 1927 is a registered historic landmark in Downton Oceanside and Calvary Chapel of Living Church can be found in the oldest church building in Oceanside that was built in 1886.